 The Counseling Center provides initial consultation appointments, Urgent Care Drop-In Hours (M-F, 2-4pm), time-limited individual counseling, group therapy, workshops and presentations, consultations, referrals to off-campus private care, and mental health resources (both online and on-site).

 All services offered by the counseling center are completely free of charge.

 Call the Counseling Center front desk (202-885-3500) or stop by Mary Graydon 214 to schedule an initial consultation appointment.
 You can also stop by to meet with a clinician for a brief (triage) appointment during Urgent Care Drop-In Hours (M-F, 2-4pm).

 Yes!
-Any currently enrolled AU student can schedule an initial consultation appointment, meet with a clinician during Urgent Care Drop-In Hours, attend a workshop, or utilize any mental health informational resources offered by the center.
+Any currently enrolled AU student - full-time or part-time, undergraduate, graduate or law student - can schedule an initial consultation appointment, meet with a clinician during Urgent Care Drop-In Hours, attend a workshop, or utilize any mental health informational resources offered by the Center.
 Most students are also eligible to engage in short-term individual therapy or group therapy within the center.

 Incoming students can begin accessing services during welcome week.
 However, incoming students can begin contacting the Counseling Center before starting their first semester if they are seeking a referral for off-campus care.
 In fact, the Counseling Center encourages such students to contact us so that these services are in place before starting at AU.